Glendale, Arizona: Sports

-Glendale is the site of two major sports venues: State Farm Stadium and Gila River Arena.
+Glendale is the site of two major sports venues: State Farm Stadium and Desert Diamond Arena.
 Both venues are part of the Glendale Sports and Entertainment District development plan, meant to spur growth in the sparsely inhabited Yucca district.
 Both venues are owned by the City of Glendale.

 State Farm Stadium has been the home field of the Arizona Cardinals in the National Football League since 2006, and the annual Fiesta Bowl college football game since 2007.
-Both the Cardinals and bowl game moved from Sun Devil Stadium on the Arizona State University campus in Tempe.
-Since opening, the facility has brought three Super Bowls, three college football national championship games, the NCAA Men's Basketball Final Four, WrestleMania XXVI and International Champions Cup soccer to Glendale.
+Both the Cardinals and bowl game moved from Mountain America Stadium on the Arizona State University campus in Tempe.
+Since opening, the facility has hosted three Super Bowls, three college football national championship games, the NCAA Men's Basketball Final Four, WrestleMania XXVI and International Champions Cup soccer to Glendale.
 Designed by architect Peter Eisenman, the stadium was featured on The History Channel TV series, Modern Marvels because of its roll-out natural grass field.

-Gila River Arena (formerly Glendale Arena, then Jobing.com Arena) and Westgate City Center is adjacent to State Farm Stadium, and was the home of the Arizona Coyotes of the National Hockey League (NHL).
+Desert Diamond Arena (formerly Glendale Arena, then Jobing.com Arena and Gila River Arena) and Westgate Entertainment District is adjacent to State Farm Stadium, and was the home of the Arizona Coyotes of the National Hockey League (NHL).
 It was also the home of the now defunct Arizona Sting of the National Lacrosse League (NLL).
 The inaugural Street League Skateboarding event was held in the summer of 2010 in Glendale at the Gila River Arena.
 This street skateboarding competition returns to Glendale annually.
+Currently, the arena hosts the Arizona Rattlers of the Indoor Football League.